gems-cyberlang/cyberlang-learning/data-collection/README.md

 collected in that time range.
 This is so we can do that oversampling thing Nesse suggested.

+TODO use find_ids.py to generate the config file

+TODO save config file with each run to verify that new runs are compatible with previous runs

 ## Output

 This will create an `out` directory to put all output, and within that, each run